eoinlynch99/CollegeAssign-LabWork/README.md

 # MiscAssignLabWork
-This repository contains Assignments and Lab Work that I've worked on during my college course.
+This repository contains Assignments and Lab Work that I've worked whilst studying Computer Science (Infrastructure) in TU Dublin.